Video: UAE leaders wish residents a blessed year on 53rd National Day, remember founding fathers

 'May every year bring our people goodness, security, peace, prosperity, and stability,' Sheikh Mohammed said

+UAE leaders have addressed the country's residents on the occasion of the 53rd National Day on Monday, remembering the founding fathers with pride and gratitude.

-Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, wished the people of UAE a blessed year as the country celebrates its 53rd National Day on Monday.
+Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, wished the people of UAE a blessed year as the country celebrates Eid Al Etihad.

 In a message on X, he said: "On our glorious Eid Al Etihad, we praise God for the blessing of this cherished nation."